 Looking for the best semi-automatic turntable under $500?
 Fluance has got you covered!
 Fluance is a Canadian company that has been manufacturing speakers since 1999.
 Their interest grew over time to include spinners and other audio equipment.
 The RT85 is the brand’s finest mid-range product, well-known and valued by many vinyl aficionados – just check at the countless positive reviews!

-The RT85 exemplifies the wonderful results that can be achieved when accuracy and superb craftsmanship come together.
+The next thing I really appreciate in the RT85 is its build quality.
 Even without a mat, vibrations are dampened thanks to the clever design of the high-mass plinth, acrylic platter, and customizable resonance-absorbing feet.
 It allows for a very distinct and dynamic audio experience.

 Fluance RT85 is the best turntable under $500 available on today’s market.
 It boasts a killing combination of great build, top-quality components, excellent sound, and reasonable price.
 What not to love about it?